-During the five months between receiving the keys to Villa Velina and our return over Thanksgiving 2013, we kept busy researching the area and purchasing and arranging for the installation of our kitchen (cucina).
+During the five months between receiving the keys to Villa D’Amore and my return over Thanksgiving 2013, I kept busy researching the area and purchasing and arranging for the installation of a kitchen (cucina).
 Interestingly, the word for kitchen and cook is the same, which explains why you will sometimes hear someone Italian say “you are a good kitchen”.
-I can assure you that when we attempt to speak Italian, we say equally interesting things!
+I can assure you that when I attempt to speak Italian, I say equally interesting things!

-We could never have done this without the help of Maria, whose family sold us the condo.
-It all started when we asked Maria where she would suggest we buy our kitchen.
+I could never have done this without the help of Maria, whose family sold me the condo.
+It all started when I asked Maria where she would suggest we buy our kitchen.
 She suggested Mobili Oranges in Casal Velino Marina and “Facebooked” pictures of some styles.
-We immediately fell in love with one and Maria said she would negotiate a better price for us!!
+When I immediately fell in love with one, Maria said she would negotiate a better price for me!!
 She did a great job and got a matching table and chairs for free!
 It is customary to sell “sets” like this in Italy.

 Most kitchens are modular (think Ikea) and you can buy different configurations to fit your needs.
 The configurations include sinks, stoves, ovens, refrigerators and dishwashers (if desired).
-George and I decided against a dishwasher.
-We were going to have a 10 foot kitchen and did not want to sacrifice the extra cabinet space.
-Also, we were only planning to have tableware for 4, so we would never fill a dishwasher before we would need the dishes for the next meal.
-After all, the whole point of Italy for us was to go back to a simpler time – not to buy extra sets of dishes so we could store the dirty ones in the dishwasher until the full load was ready to run!
-The excesses of our Big Fat American Lives were really beginning to sink in as we planned what we would need and how we would furnish Villa Velina.
+I decided against a dishwasher.
+If I was going to have a 10 foot kitchen, I did not want to sacrifice the extra cabinet space.
+Also, I were only planning to have tableware for 4, so I would never fill a dishwasher before I would need the dishes for the next meal.
+After all, the whole point of Italy for me was to go back to a simpler time – not to buy extra sets of dishes so we could store the dirty ones in the dishwasher until the full load was ready to run!
+The excesses of my Big Fat American Life were really beginning to sink in as I planned what I would need and how I would furnish Villa Velina.

-While there in the summer with her family, Maria also arranged for and oversaw the installation of our kitchen.
-We wired the funds to Mobili Oranges just prior to installation.
-We learned that Mobili Oranges also sold other furniture, so we inquired about a bed.
+While there in the summer with her family, Maria also arranged for and oversaw the installation of my kitchen.
+I wired the funds to Mobili Oranges just prior to installation.
+I learned that Mobili Oranges also sold other furniture, so I inquired about a bed.
 Once again, Maria came to the rescue and chose a (very comfortable) bed.
-This was the last item we couldn’t do without for our first visit.
+This was the last item I couldn’t do without for my first visit.
 Mobili actually delivered the bed before receiving payment for it!!
 When would that ever happen here?
-They simply trusted us to wire the funds, as we had for the cucina.
+They simply trusted me to wire the funds, as I had for the cucina.

-Maria’s husband, Alessandro also helped us tremendously.
-For example, the oven came with a cord that needed to be hard-wired, and there was a plug there.
-This is just a small detail that Alessandro corrected for us.
-We truly couldn’t have done it without them!
+Maria’s husband, Alessandro also helped me tremendously.
+For example, the connection in the wall was set up for a hard-wired connection and the oven came with a cord with a plug.
+This is just a small detail that Alessandro corrected for me.
+I truly couldn’t have done it without them!